 I started to take on too much with this blog (I thought I had time to post twice a week – ha!), I wanted to sell a lot of our clutter on Poshmark, eBay, and Facebook Marketplace which takes time, and I also tried to do everything around the house all in one day… everyday.

-When I talked to Dan about it, he reminded me of our Big Why – it’s all for our son and for me to be happy.
+When I talked to my husband about it, he reminded me of our Big Why – it’s all for our son and for me to be happy.
 Now I’ve taken up sewing again, I’m reading more, workouts actually exist, I’ve lost weight, and I’m more motivated to work on my blog.

 I was pressuring myself to be a “good mom” and a “good housewife”.
 And I didn’t need to!
 I was comparing myself to what society says is “good”.
 I AM a good mother and a good wife.